Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 You can't really talk about Jungle Pam without bringing up her famous partner, Jim Liberman, who was known as “Jungle Jim,” the flashy drag racer.

 Liberman was all about showmanship and started racing cars when he was just 12 years old.
-He became a major star in the U.S. drag racing scene, and many people still think he was the best entertainer the drag strip has ever had.
+He became a major in the U.S. drag racing scene, and many people still think he was the best entertainer the drag strip has ever had.

 Jungle Pam, whose real name is Pamela Hardy, has her story starting in May 1972, just two weeks before she graduated from high .